Strong Defense Against Drug Trafficking Charges

-Our attorneys at David G. Moore, Attorney at Law, are led by our drug trafficking defense lawyer who has more than 10 years of experience in Michigan.
+Our attorneys at David G. Moore, Attorney at Law, are led by our drug trafficking defense lawyer who has vast experience in Michigan.
 Attorney Moore is also a former assistant district attorney, which gives him strong insight into how the prosecution builds cases.
-Our firm represents clients throughout southwestern Michigan who have been charged with drug crimes.
+Our firm represents clients in Grand Rapids, Kalamazoo and throughout southwest Michigan who have been charged with drug crimes.
 Contact us day or night for a no-cost, no-obligation consultation.

 When deciding on the drug trafficking penalties that a convicted individual will face, federal judges review the federal sentencing guidelines.
 These guidelines list various penalties – none of them lenient – based on the level of offense and the defendant’s prior criminal record.
 The penalties will also differ in severity based on factors such as:

 - The type of drug involved (meth, marijuana, etc.) and the amount

 - Evidence of trafficking (significant amounts of cash, scales, multiple cell phones, etc.)